AdamDewberry/data-engineering-101/python-101/README.md

 I would be happy to see a function like this:

     def double(number: float) -> float:
         return number * 2

-Since we are only returning a simple math operation, we do not need to assign the value to `doubled_number`, for it to be cleared by the garbage after the function has run as it is no longer scoped, it's local scope collapses and only the value itself is surfaced from the function.
+Since we are only returning a simple math operation, we do not need to assign the value to `doubled_number`, only for it to be cleared by the garbage after the function has run as it is no longer scoped, it's local scope collapses and only the returned value is surfaced from the function.

-In the above method we have included the input argument's, and output's, expected type.
-It's name is simple and should convey that whatever input you give it (preferably a number) it will double it.
+In the above method we have included the input argument's, and returned output's expected type.
+The function and argument's names are simple and should convey what is does and what it receives.